Virulence Gene Insights.

 Turning complex virulence gene data into simple insights.

-Virulence Insights is a student-led data storytelling project that visualizes patterns in *Campylobacter jejuni* and *Campylobacter coli* virulence factors.
-Built with Next.js, it integrates interactive visualizations for exploration.
+Virulence Insights is a student-led data storytelling project that visualizes patterns in Campylobacter jejuni and Campylobacter coli virulence factors through interactive visualizations.

 Our Team